“What gets measured, gets managed,” management guru Peter Drucker once said.

 A high bounce rate may indicate that your content isn’t resonating with your audience.
 Alternatively, it could also be an indication that your traffic sources aren’t very good.
 If you’re blogging about fitness and your traffic is coming from sites about credit card debt, you may have high traffic, but it’s unlikely to be traffic that is meaningful in terms of true audience building.

-A bounce rate in the range of 25% to 40% is considered excellent.
-Anything higher than 70% probably indicates that your audience-building approach requires drastic change.
+A bounce rate in the range of 25 percent to 40 percent is considered excellent.
+Anything higher than 70 percent probably indicates that your audience-building approach requires drastic change.

 2. Email subscribers

 Everyone wants to know — in straight-up raw numbers –how many readers they have, and there’s no better metric to measure this than email subscribers.

 A mailing list is a key tool for a blogger to have because it shows how many people actively want to know when you update or publish a new post.
 The number of email subscribers often gives an accurate picture of a blog’s success because while you may get many casual visitors, it is the people who trust you enough to give you their email address that will prove to be loyal readers, fans, and customers.

 Keeping an eye on your page views and unique visits is a good idea, but trying to deduce your blog’s growth and reach (or lack thereof) from these metrics can lead to a skewed interpretation.

 That’s because your blog for runners, for instance, might get mentioned on a popular forum for web designers as an example of fantastic design and fetch you thousands of page views.
 But because these visitors are not your core audience, and will likely never visit again, raw traffic data doesn’t really tell you what you need to know about how you’re doing at reaching your target audience.

 Your conversion rate, on the other hand, does.